WordPress/wordpress-playground/docs/index.md

 ## Getting started

+**This is an experimental project – it might break or change without a warning.**

 You can bring WordPress Playground to your project in a few different ways:

 * Embed WordPress Playground on your website via an iframe